 "I found Laura's workshops challenging without ever being daunting, and her comments on people's work astute yet always encouraging..." [more]

 "Laura offers lots of positive feedback, encouragement, constructive criticism and the feeling that she genuinely enjoys reading her students' work, even when she's pointing out the obvious and not-so-obvious flaws..."

 I sometimes run creative writing for young people workshops aimed at those who have been interested in writing for children, or who have started to develop stories, but are looking for guidance in going further.
 Workshops are interactive, and involve excercises in opening up creativity, developing your writing in terms of voice, character, and plot, and an opportunity for group work and feedback.

-I don't currently have a workshop scheduled.
+I don't currently have a workshop scheduled, but plan to set some up and also to establish a monthly writing group in Berkeley/the Bay Area.
 Here are details about my most recent workshop (and you can read a blog post about it

 Writing Children's Books and Getting Published

 Village Hall, Rodmell (once home to Virginia Woolf)